Essentials of Assessment

 Chronic stroke management:

 - Rehabilitation team members should provide adequate support as the patient transitions from inpatient rehabilitation to home.
-Team can provide assistance with ordering functionally appropriate durable medical equipment (DME), instructions for home exercise programs, arranging for home health or outpatient therapy services, scheduling follow up medical appointments, and providing information on local stroke support groups.
+Team can provide assistance with ordering appropriate durable medical equipment (DME), instructions for home rehabilitation programs, arranging for home health or outpatient therapy services, scheduling follow up medical appointments, and providing information on local stroke support groups.

-- Secondary prevention of stroke3,4: Appropriate treatment of hypertension, anticoagulation for atrial fibrillation thrombo-embolic prophylaxis, use of antiplatelet therapy in cerebral ischemia, prevention of coronary heart disease, lipid lowering therapy, exercise, and smoking cessation are all important.
+- Secondary prevention of stroke26: Appropriate treatment of hypertension, anticoagulation for atrial fibrillation thrombo-embolic prophylaxis, use of antiplatelet therapy in cerebral ischemia, prevention of coronary heart disease, lipid lowering therapy, exercise, and smoking cessation are all important.
 Blood sugar maintenance of near-normoglycemic levels (80-140 mg/dl) is recommended for long-term prevention of microvascular and macrovascular complications.

 Coordination of care: